 Incident Response: Measures Taken by the Norwegian Government

-The Norwegian Parliament Storting had reported the cyberattack incident to the Norwegian National Security Authority (NSA).
+The Norwegian Parliament Storting reported the cyberattack incident to the Norwegian National Security Authority (NSA).
 An official complaint was also lodged on the 1st of September, 2020.

-The complaint contained reports of the burglary of confidential information, illegal access to email accounts of parliament members, to aid the police in carrying out further investigation.
+The complaint contained reports of the burglary of confidential information, and illegal access to email accounts of parliament members, to aid the police in carrying out further investigation.
 Reports by a spokesperson from the opposition party have revealed that the cyberattack was also perpetrated on a few members of the Labor Party.

-The detailed information on the plan of action of the hackers, nature of the attack, motive, etc. is yet to be discovered.
+Detailed information on the plan of action of the hackers, nature of the attack, motive, etc. is yet to be discovered.
 Director Marianne has stated in the press release,